Open-Source-4-Better-Tomorrow/Website_Control_Unit/JUST_README.txt

 Setting up && running !

-Go to [ WCU ] directory and fire up [ http-server ], provided that you have Node.js installed on your computer !
+Go to [ WCU ] base directory and fire up [ http-server ], provided that you have Node.js installed on your computer !
+Navigate to examplary_usage_module/View/ to kick-off the page load !

 Paths definition: